Agewerc/Agewerc.github.io/_posts/2020-07-17-EM-Clustering.markdown

 <br>
 ### Introduction to Clustering

-Data clustering is the most commom form of [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning).
+Data clustering is the most common form of [unsupervised learning](https://en.wikipedia.org/wiki/Unsupervised_learning).
 The primary goal of unsupervised learning is to detect patterns in unlabeled data, which means there are no previous targets to forecasted.
 Clustering algorithms are useful for several tasks such as anomaly detection, customer segmentation, Insurance Fraud Detection and so on.
 Some of the most popular clustering algorithms developed are [Center-based](https://epubs.siam.org/doi/abs/10.1137/1.9780898718348.ch9?mobileUi=0) partitioning (e.g., KMeans), [density-based](https://en.wikipedia.org/wiki/Cluster_analysis#Density-based_clustering) clustering (e.g., DBSCAN), [hierarchical](https://en.wikipedia.org/wiki/Hierarchical_clustering) clustering, and [graphbased](http://www.slideshare.net/ssakpi/graph-based-clustering) clustering.
 <br>

 From [geeksforgeeks](https://www.geeksforgeeks.org/clustering-in-machine-learning/) <br>
-*Clustering is very much important as it determines the intrinsic grouping among the unlabeled data present.
-There are no criteria for a good clustering.
+*Clustering is very important as it determines the intrinsic grouping among the unlabeled data present.
+There are no predefined rules to judge what is good clustering.
 It depends on the user, what is the criteria they may use which satisfy their need.
-For instance, we could be interested in finding representatives for homogeneous groups (data reduction), in finding “natural clusters” and describe their unknown properties (“natural” data types), in finding useful and suitable groupings (“useful” data classes) or in finding unusual data objects (outlier detection).
-This algorithm must make some assumptions which constitute the similarity of points and each assumption make different and equally valid clusters."*
+For instance, we could be interested in finding representatives for homogeneous groups (data reduction), in finding "natural clusters" and describe their unknown properties ("natural" data types), in finding useful and suitable groupings ("useful" data classes) or in finding unusual data objects (outlier detection).
+This algorithm must make some assumptions which constitute the similarity of points, and each assumption make different and equally valid clusters."*

 Here is an intuitive example of how clustering works: